25 Things To Do This Year (Super-Lite Goal Setting .PDF)

 Owl with 25 Things Tool and pen on green background

-Because whatever time of year, we all need things to look forward to—however small.
-And there’s power in knowing what you want, and even more power in writing those things down.
+And, whatever time of year, we all need things to look forward to—however small.
+There is power in knowing what you want, and even more power in writing those things down.

-Writing out your 25 Things to Do This Year is like setting a series of mini-goals—commitments to yourself—that will help you look ahead with a smile.
+Writing out your 25 Things to Do This Year is like setting a series of mini-goals—commitments to yourself—that will help you look ahead to the year (or what’s left of it) with a smile.

 How does it work?
 Simply set aside 10 minutes to ponder and make a list of 25 things you’d like to do in the upcoming year.
 Then choose just ONE of those things to commit to.